cfu288/cql-lforms-proposal/README.md

 # Exploring support for CQL in SDC Questionnaires and potential for executing CQL in the browser

+Repo researching how to add CQL support in Questionnaires to [lforms](https://github.com/lhncbc/lforms).

 See demo under `web-demo` directory.
 Requires [cql-translation-service](https://github.com/cqframework/cql-translation-service) to be running to translate CQL into executable ELM.

 ## **Inline CQL example**